cyberark/summon/_includes/content.md

   <img src="//i.imgur.com/ZeSpdZT.png" width="80%" />
 </div>

-summon is not tied a particular secrets source.
+summon is not tied to a particular secrets source.
 Instead, sources are implemented as providers that summon calls to fetch values for secrets.
 Providers need only satisfy a simple contract and can be written in any language.